Q: Other languages

 In most European languages written in the Latin script, such as Romance and Germanic languages, q appears almost exclusively in the digraph qu.
 In French, Occitan, Catalan, and Portuguese, qu represents //k// or //kw//; in Spanish, it represents //k//. qu replaces c for //k// before front vowels i and e, since in those languages c represents a fricative or affricate before front vowels.
+In Spanish and Portuguese, the letter q by itself only occurs in loanwords.
+However, in French, q is sometimes used instead of qu at the ends of words, as in cinq or coq.

-In Italian, qu represents /[kw]/ (where /[w]/ is the semivowel allophone of //u//).
+In Italian, qu represents /[kw]/ (where /[w]/ is the semivowel allophone of //u//), but q can be doubled, like most other consonants, as in the word soqquadro.
 In Albanian, Q represents //c//, as in Shqip.

+Germanic languages usually use q in the digraph qu, but the rules vary across languages.
+Of all the Germanic languages, only English and German use the initial qu in native Germanic words.
+Other than English, Dutch uses qu in a few Romance loans.
+German uses q in the digraps qu, but by itself only in unassimilated loanwords and proper names.
+Danish, Swedish, Norwegian, Afrikaans, and Icelandic replace all cases of q with k, kv, or hv, and reserving q(u) for unassimilated loanwords and names.

-The letter is often not used often or at all in other languages, The letter is not officially part of the Cornish (Standard Written Form), Estonian, Icelandic, Irish, Latvian, Lithuanian, Polish, Serbo-Croatian, Scottish Gaelic, Slovenian, Turkish, or Welsh alphabets.
-However, in some of them, it may be found in borrowings.
+The letter is not used often or at all in other languages, being entirely absent in the Balto-Slavic and Celtic languages.
+The letter is not officially part of the Cornish (Standard Written Form), Estonian, (smaller) Hungarian, Icelandic, Irish, Latvian, Lithuanian, Polish, Serbo-Croatian, Scottish Gaelic, Slovenian, Turkish, or Welsh alphabets.
+However, in most of them, it may be found in borrowings, loanwords, technical terms, international terminology, and proper nouns.

 q has a wide variety of other pronunciations in some European languages and in non-European languages that have adopted the Latin alphabet.